Mdina & Rabat

 More information: palazzofalson.com

-Museum and ruins of an old house from the Roman Empire.
-Known also as Domvs Romana.
+Roman Villa contains a museum and ruins of an old house from the Roman Empire.
+It’s also known as Domvs Romana.

 Location: Right outside the Mdina walls by the airport bus station.
-Close to picture 12 on the map.
+Close to the tag 12 on the map.

 Things to do in Rabat